- Search The Registry

 - Teacher’s Forum

 - About Us

 - Creating Support

 Dr. J.Edward Perry

 *The birth of J. Edward Perry in 1870 is celebrated on this date.
-He was an African American Physician.
+He was a Black Physician.

 From Clarksville, Texas, Perry was born to former slaves who encouraged him to receive a good education.
 Perry graduated from Meharry Medical College in Nashville, Tennessee, in 1895.
 In 1903, Dr. Perry moved to Kansas City and opened an office.
-He and other local African-American physicians joined in their struggle to create professional hospitals for minority patients.
-At that time Kansas City was rigidly segregated and powerful people in the white medical community opposed Dr. Perry and his associates’ plans.
+He and other local African American physicians joined in their struggle to create professional hospitals for non-white patients.
+At that time Kansas City was rigidly segregated and powerful people in the white-American medical community opposed Dr. Perry and his associates’ plans.

-Because of his dedication, many African American doctors and nurses received quality training, and many patients’ lives were saved.
+Because of his dedication, many Black doctors and nurses received quality training, and many patients’ lives were saved.
 He died in 1962.

 Volume 1, ISBN #0-02-897345-3, Pg 175